It's all about China

 There is a recurring and dominant theme in all this, which is easily identifiable: it's all about China.
 The arts and the language of China, it's culture and its people, have been one of my few persistent interests since I was a teenager.

 That isn't to say I didn't have other dreams along the way: when I was ten I wanted to be a pianist, until I realized that an hour a day is not enough practice.
 At fourteen I considered becoming a pastry chef: I made marzipan and chocolate sculptures inspired by Willy Wonka, and produced a dozen different cakes for my sister's confirmation.
 At sixteen I wanted to be a pyrotechnician - I blew several holes in my parents' garden in the pursuit of this goal, though I think I made up for that with the display that lit up the night on my father's sixtieth birthday.

 When I was nineteen I worked at a hospital and thought of becoming a psychiatrist, but then I turned my mind to China for good and read Chinese studies at Durham.
 I drifted towards Chinese ceramics and calligraphy during my Master's programme at SOAS in London, before joining Christie's Chinese Department.
 Since then, I have worked as a bookseller, a waiter, a barman, a museum guide, an auctioneer, a product designer, a traveling salesman, a China tour guide, and a university lecturer.
 I've performed as a clarinetist at Beijing University, as a minuet dancer at Harewood House, and in a choir in Bach's Mass in B minor.
 I have started up five companies on three continents, one of them being Colombia's first proper auction house.
-One thing led to another and here I am two decades later, living in Washington DC as a postdoc fellow, still trying to make sense of this troubling and ever-changing world.
+One thing led to another and here I am three decades later, living in the fast-paced (even chaotic) environment of Washington DC, still trying to make sense of this troubling and ever-changing world.